1A Material Accounting Policies 1A.1 Property, plant, and equipment

 1A.7 Trade Receivables

-Trade receivables are amounts due from customers for goods sold or services performed in the ordinary course of business.
+Trade receivables are amounts due from customers for goods sold or services performed in the ordinary course of business and reflect the Company's unconditional right to consideration (that is, payment is due only on the passage of time).
 Trade receivables are recognised initially at the transaction price as they do not contain significant financing components.
 The Company holds the trade receivables with the objective of collecting the contractual cash flows and therefore measures them subsequently at amortised cost using the effective interest method, less loss allowance.

 For trade receivables, the Company applies the simplified approach required by Ind AS 109, which requires expected lifetime losses to be recognised from initial recognition of the receivables.